qiningliu1/race-to-the-raft/README.md

 The island is made up of several connected island boards, which have dimensions of either 9 x 6 or 9 x 9 squares.
 The layout of the island will depend on the challenge that is being completed.
-Each island board can optionally have a strip of fire along one of its edges (for the 9 x 6 island boards, this is always along the shorter edge).
+Each island newBoard can optionally have a strip of fire along one of its edges (for the 9 x 6 island boards, this is always along the shorter edge).

 Island boards are chosen randomly, and rotated randomly, so long as they match the specifications of the challenge.
 These specifications are:

-1. The island boards are rotated correctly to form the correctly sized board; and
+1. The island boards are rotated correctly to form the correctly sized newBoard; and
-2. Any strips of fire that are stipulated in the challenge are reflected in the board setup.
+2. Any strips of fire that are stipulated in the challenge are reflected in the newBoard setup.

 ### Cat Location Cards